aws-samples/aws-serverless-workshops/CrossRegion/3_Replication/README.md

 endpoint in your *2_UI/src/environments/environments.ts* file to use our newly created DNS name for our API endpoint.

-Edit the *environments.ts* file and use `https://api.example.com/prod/` (substituting your own domain) instead of the region specific name you used when setting up and testing the UI in the second module.
+Edit the *environments.ts* file and use `https://api.example.com/` (substituting your own domain) instead of the region specific name you used when setting up and testing the UI in the second module.
+Note that we do NOT have `/prod/` in the URL at this stage of the workshop.

 Ensure you run `npm run build` from the *2_UI* directory, and then upload the */dist* contents to the S3 bucket using the same *aws s3* command you used in the second